 The assets and liabilities of the Company and its primary subsidiaries are translated from the functional currency of the operations to USD, being the reporting currency, using the exchange rates at the reporting date.
-The Company and its subsidiaries functional currency is Euro, with the exception of GDC America which has a functional currency of USD.
+The Company and its subsidiaries functional currency is Euro, with the exception of GDC America, Inc. and Roto Sports, Inc. which have a functional currency of USD.
 The USD has been selected as the reporting currency to ensure comparability with the financial reports of similar entities.
 The revenues and expenses are translated into USD using the average exchange rates for the period, which approximate the exchange rates at the date of the transaction.
 All resulting foreign exchange differences are recognized in other comprehensive income and included in foreign exchange translation reserve in equity.